Ranked Robin

 The original ranked voting method:

 Ranked Robin is a modern name for one of the oldest voting methods out there.
 First described in the literature in 1299, it was reinvented in the 1780s by Nicholas de Condorcet.
-The word “Condorcet” has become synonymous with voting method accuracy and the body of scientific literature on the subject has only grown and confirmed the findings of early researchers.
+Originally named "Condorcet Voting" after it's inventor, the method and its variations have gone by many names since.
+In election science circles, “Condorcet” has become synonymous with voting method accuracy (for ranked methods especially) and the body of scientific literature on the subject has only grown and confirmed the findings of early researchers.

 Voting: